ferugit/sonopytorch/README.md

 *Torch implementation of Sonopy*

-Sonopy is a lightweight Python library used to extract audio features.
+Sonopy is a lightweight Python library used to extract audio features developed by MycroftAI.
 The original implementation can be found [here](https://github.com/MycroftAI/sonopy).
 By now, this can be used to extract:

  - Power spectrogram
  - Mel spectrogram
  - MFCC (not implemented yet)

+Read more about the library on https://github.com/MycroftAI/sonopy.
 This implementation can be used while training a torch model as it works with batches of torch tensors.

 ## Motivation